timamero/react-nodejs-video-chat/README.md

 ## Active Development

 This project is under active development.
-I am currently moving the frontend from Create React App to Vite and improving code organization and error handling.
+I am currently updating tests, moving the frontend from Create React App to Vite, and improving code organization and error handling.

 ## Overview